TAMUSA-COMPUTER-SCIENCE-ALUMNI/Java-Challenge-3/README.md

   10. A stand alone .jar that allows the program to be run
         * must be posted as a release under your main respository

+* Advanced topic ideas:
+  1. User authentication
+  2. Storing user information in a database
+  3. Persistent statistics using a database

 ## License
 MIT License